SAMBA: South Asian & Middle Eastern women Being Active

 Unfortunately, like many people, South Asian and Middle Eastern women do not always do enough physical activity to gain these benefits.

-We have worked with women in Perth to explore what helps and what prevents women from doing physical activity, and how women can overcome the things that stop them from being active.
+We worked with women in Perth to explore what helps and what prevents women from doing physical activity, and how women can overcome the things that stop them from being active.
+Through this research, we developed a culturally-sensitive, collaboratively-designed, and FUN physical activity program especially for South Asian and Middle Eastern women.

 At the end of the program, we talked to the women about their experience of taking part in SAMBA and we hope to make it available to other groups of culturally and linguistically diverse women in the future.